axibase/atsd/api/data/messages/webhook.md

 payload.config.os=linux
 ```

-* **JSON content type**
+* JSON content type:

 `/api/v1/messages/webhook/aws-cloudwatch?json.parse=Message`

-The `Message` field in the JSON payload contains a string which is a JSON document itself.
+`Message` field in the JSON payload contains a string which is a JSON document itself.
 The `Message` field value is parsed and converted into message tags using the `json.parse=Message` instruction.

 ```json
 {